Art Therapy: Healing, Self-Discovery and my Personal Experience

 MY STORY

 When I was diagnosed with Ehlers-Danlos Syndrome, a genetic disorder that affects the body’s connective tissue, a dear friend suggested I try watercolour painting to help me cope with the emotional weight of it all.
-Art had always been part of my life – I loved drawing as a child – but watercolour was something entirely new for me.
+Art had always been part of my life.
+I loved drawing as a child, but watercolour was something entirely new for me.
 So one day, I picked up my children’s paints and began playing, with no plan and no expectations.
-What I found surprised me: I kept coming back to the same subjects—leaves, flowers, butterflies.
-Things that made me feel calm, safe, and hopeful.
+What surprised me was how naturally I kept returning to the same subjects, especially flowers and butterflies.
+They made me feel calm, safe, and hopeful, even when everything felt uncertain.

-Over time, I realised that each painting was like a small tribute to my father’s love for photography and the way he captured nature—his own visual love letters to the world around him.
+Over time, I realised something else too: painting helped me connect with some of my most cherished memories of my father.
+I remember walking with him in the garden as a little girl, and the way he captured nature’s details through his camera.
+They were his own visual love letters to the world around him.
 I hadn’t fully noticed how deeply that had influenced me until I began painting.

-Now I cannot imagine a day without my watercolours!
-Painting is a creative outlet, yes—but more than that, it makes me feel free, giving me an escape from the pain, uncertainty, and limitations of chronic illness.
-Through painting, I’ve found healing and connection – to nature, to memories of my father, and to myself.
+Today, my art studio is my happy place, and it’s where I feel most like myself.
+A space where my dreams come alive and healing is possible through creativity.
+Painting is a creative outlet, yes.
+But more than that, it makes me feel free, giving me an escape from the pain and limitations of chronic illness.
 What began as a simple way to stay grounded has grown into something far more meaningful.
 It reminds me, even on the hardest days, that beauty and light can still be found.

 ART THERAPY PAINTING EXERCISES

-If you're not sure where to begin, here are a few exercises to help you tap into the emotional side of painting:
+If you're not sure where to begin, here are a few exercises that can help you connect with yourself in a deeper way:

 • Let your brush wander